jadecobra/python_tdd_exercises/source/exceptions/AttributeError.rst

   ModuleNotFoundError: No module called 'module'

-A :ref:`ModuleNotFoundError` is raised when a name is provided to an `import statement`_ and python cannot find the name.
+A :ref:`ModuleNotFoundError` is raised when a name is provided to an `import statement`_ andPython cannot find the name.
 Since there is currently no file called ``module.py`` the ``import module`` line causes a failure

 green: make it pass
 #################################################################################